studyhall-project/.github/profile/README.md

 ## Current Initiatives

-To help better understand the needs of both teachers and students, I ([@zorn](https://github.com/zorn)) am currently doing research and documenting my thoughts at a blog called [Course Dreamers](https://coursedreamers.com/)https://coursedreamers.com/.
+To help better understand the needs of both teachers and students, I ([@zorn](https://github.com/zorn)) am currently doing research and documenting my thoughts at a blog called [Course Dreamers](https://coursedreamers.com/).

-In the future I plan to start building here, under this organization.
+In the future, I plan to start building here, under this organization.